Photosynth-inc/aws-google-login/README.md

 # aws-google-login

 This command-line tool allows you to acquire AWS temporary (STS) credentials using Google Apps as a federated (Single Sign-On, or SSO) provider.
-This project was inspired from [aws-google-auth](https://github.com/cevoaustralia/aws-google-auth) and the help of [playwright-go](https://github.com/mxschmitt/playwright-go) for the interactive Graphic User Interface (GUI)
+This project was inspired from [aws-google-auth](https://github.com/cevoaustralia/aws-google-auth) and the help of [playwright-go](https://github.com/mxschmitt/playwright-go) for the interactive Graphic User Interface (GUI).

+This was hard-forked from [cucxabong/aws-google-login](https://github.com/cucxabong/aws-google-login).

 ## Installation